MaxKolbe/MaxKolbe/README.md

-# Hello! 👋🏾
+# Hello!

+---
-I am a software engineer and tech enthusiast.

-- I work with JavaScript, Nodejs, and PostgreSQL.
+I am a software engineer working with TypeScript, Nodejs, and PostgreSQL.
-- I am looking for internships and entry-level opportunities.
-- My job interests include Software Engineer, Nodejs Back-end Engineer (Intern or Junior level).
+I build scalable backend systems, and I am open to entry-level positions.
-- You can contact me by emailing maximilianogbuabor@gmail.com.
+You can contact me by emailing maximilianogbuabor@gmail.com.
 ---